Durham Homeless Care Transitions

 Donna Biederman, DrPH, RN, Duke University School of Nursing, Evaluation & Education Director

-Laura Alcorn, Nurse Case Manager
+Laura Alcorn, RN, Nurse Case Manager

 For more information, call 919.452.8366.